tobycrisford/taskmaster-donut-challenge/Readme.md

 The first thing we need to clarify is how we treat a draw.
 A draw occurs when there is no unique number of doughnuts (e.g. maybe 2 people select 1 doughnut and 3 people select 2 doughnuts).
 Some discussions of this game online treat a draw as being as bad as a loss.
 There is nothing wrong with doing that, but it is then a different game to the one that was played on the show.
 In the show, when the first round ended in a draw, they simply played another round, and they would have kept on doing that until someone won.
 This means a draw is not as good as a win, but it is definitely better than a loss.
 How should we value it?

-If a win is worth 1, and a loss is worth 0, then a draw should be worth 1/N. There are three ways of arriving at this conclusion.
+If a win is worth 1, and a loss is worth 0, then a draw should be worth 1/N. We give three ways of arriving at this conclusion.

 First, if you imagine each player contributing a stake to a pot, and winning the whole pot if they win, then a draw is like everyone getting their stake returned, which is 1/N as good as a victory (if victory is 1 and a loss is 0).

-The second way that gives the same answer, and is more relevant to the format of the show, is to reason as follows.
+The second way that gives the same answer, and is more obviously relevant to the format of the show, is to reason as follows.
 We suppose that the thing we are trying to maximize is our probability of winning the next point.
 If the game ends in a win for us, then that is worth 1.
 If the game ends in a loss for us, then that is worth 0.
 But if the game ends in a draw, then our win probability is still the same as what it was before we played the round.
 And in the equilibrium situation that we are trying to solve for, that win probability is 1/N, by symmetry.

-The third way, is that this is the only way to value a draw in any variant of this game whose format makes it zero-sum (A zero-sum game is a game where one player's gain always comes at the others', equally large, expense).
-Our win/loss outcome doesn't look zero-sum if we say a victory is worth 1 and a loss 0, but we can freely add a constant to these values without affecting anything relevant, and by subtracting the right constant we can make it zero-sum: if a win is worth (N-1)/N and a loss is worth -1/N, then a win/loss outcome is worth 0 overall.
+The third way, is to recognize that this is the only way to value a draw in any variant of this game whose format makes it zero-sum.
+A zero-sum game is a game where one player's gain always comes at the others', equally large, expense.
+The name comes from the fact that if you sum the winnings and losses of all the players then you will always get zero overall.
+Our non-draw outcome doesn't look zero-sum if we say a victory is worth 1 to a player and a loss 0, but we can freely add a constant to these values without affecting anything relevant, and by subtracting the right constant we can make it zero-sum: if a win is worth (N-1)/N and a loss is worth -1/N, then a non-draw outcome is worth 0 overall.
 For the draw outcome to be zero-sum as well, that must be worth zero for each player.
 Adding the constant back, we find that a draw must be worth (1/N) if a loss is worth 0 and a win is worth 1.

 ### The Nash Equilibrium constraints

 The Nash equilibrium strategy corresponds to a set of M probabilities for every possible move.
 We need to solve for these somehow.

 We take the perspective of the Nth player, who knows that the other (N-1) players are all following the Nash equilibrium strategy.
-We then need it to be true that the Nth player can't benefit from deviating from the Nash equilibrium strategy themselves.
+We then need it to be true that the Nth player can't benefit by deviating from the Nash equilibrium strategy themselves.

 For this to be true, it must be the case that: